Interstate 680 Nebraska / Iowa

 The Neola Diagonal, I-80 northeast from I-29 to I-680, was the alignment advocated by Council Bluffs and Omaha officials during the early Interstate system development.
 Iowa officials pushed for the route west to Loveland and I-29 to benefit Sioux City.

-Interstate 680 was open north to Nebraska 64 (Maple Street) by 1969 and under construction from there north to the new alignment of Nebraska 133 (Blair High Road).
+Interstate 680 was open north to Highway 64 (Maple Street) by 1969 and under construction from there north to the new alignment of Highway 133 (Blair High Road).

 The 2007-2011 State Transportation Improvement Program for District Two called for expansion of 1.2 miles of I-680 from Fort Street north to Irvington Road to six overall lanes.
 This project joined a planned replacement of the Pacific Street bridge.
 The expansion project never went forward, but the $5.3 million project to replace the Pacific Street overpass across I-680 ran from May 2008 to August 22, 2008.17

 Record flood levels along the Missouri River in 2011 submerged and irreparably damaged a 3.1 mile stretch of I-680 from the Missouri River to Interstate 29.
 An emergency repair project ensued in September 2011, with two contractors chosen with a winning bid of $19.2-million.18 The contractors beat the December 23rd deadline to have at least one lane of traffic in each direction open with the help of good weather and 14-hour workdays.
 The freeway reopened on November 2, 2011.19